HyunCafe/contribute-practice/README.md

 <img width="700" align="center" src="assests/totoro.gif" alt="cute studio ghilbi gif" />
   </p> <br>

 * Great job!
 You've just successfully completed the usual fork -> clone -> make changes -> pull request workflow, which is commonly used by contributors.
-Keep it up and keep on contributing!
+Keep it up and keep on contributing!" should be reworded as "Congratulations on completing the typical fork, clone, make changes, and pull request workflow commonly used by contributors.
+Keep up the good work and continue contributing!

 * I will get around to merging the request when I can, I am usually good about it!